gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

     ├── common.hcl
     └── terragrunt.hcl

-This structure contains:

-- A single environment (`dev`).
-- A single module (`sqs`) deployed to the `us-east-1` AWS region.
-- Shared configuration files (`account.hcl`, `region.hcl`, and `common.hcl`) that provide reusable values.

-You can easily extend this foundational setup to support additional environments, regions, or modules.
+For simplicity, the example shows a single environment, `dev`, the `sqs` module, but this pattern could be expanded to more environments and regions as needed.

 ### Obtain an API token

-Terraform requires an API token to communicate with Terraform Cloud (TFC) as a backend.
-To generate a token, navigate to the user settings in TFC and select the **Tokens** section.
-If you are running Terragrunt on a CI system, the token should be associated with a machine user account rather than an individual user account to ensure consistent access.
+Terraform needs an API token to communicate with TFC as a backend.
+To obtain a token, open the user settings, and click on _Tokens_.
+If you’re running Terragrunt on a CI system, this token should be associated with a machine user rather than an individual user account.

 ![Creating a TFC API token](/img/guides/working-with-code/tfc/tfc-token.png)

-Once TFC generates a token, add it to your local Terraform configuration file (`~/.terraformrc`) within a `credentials` block.
-Doing so will enable Terraform to authenticate with TFC when running remote operations.

-**Example `~/.terraformrc` configuration:**
+Now you’ll add the token to your [`~/.terraformrc` file](https://www.terraform.io/docs/commands/cli-config.html) in a `credentials` block.

 <!-- spell-checker: disable -->
 ```hcl